TencentCloud/TIMSDK/README.md

 ### TUIKit & Demo
 - TUIKit offers enriched API for interface customization.
+- Group voting and group serial message support is now top-positionable.
+- Messages flagged by security measures are not allowed to be forwarded or quoted.
+- Audio and video calls now support enabling virtual backgrounds.
 - Fixed an issue where clicking on a message in TUIChat did not automatically hide the keyboard.